cdapio/coopr/coopr-docs/docs/source/faq/general.rst

 ------------------------------------------
 Not at the moment, but there are plans to add resource pools in a future release.
 With resource pools, Coopr would manage pre-existing machines instead of creating them from scratch each time a new node is needed.
 Resource pools would also introduce the ability to manage bare metal.
+Enterprise users with existing hardware procurements systems can write a provisioner plugin to interface with their existing systems.

 What providers are supported by Coopr?
 -------------------------------------------------